 Gator-wrangling and marine mammal shows at theme parks aren’t the only ways to get up close and personal with animals in Orlando.
 In the Orlando area, you’ll find plenty of options to take a horseback tour.
 Riding a horse provides easy access to trails that offer sightseeing in Florida’s wild landscape.
 All Hitched Up offers trail riding in the area.

 View Florida From the Water

 There are many waterways in the Orlando area where you can take to a canoe or kayak to explore the natural scenery from the water.
 There might even be a chance to spot a manatee while paddling along.
-Some area spots for these watercraft include Rock Springs Run, Shingle Creek, St. John’s River, Econlockhatchee River, and Wekiva River.
+Some area spots for these watercraft include Rock Springs Run, St. John’s River, Econlockhatchee River, and Wekiva River.

 If you’re looking for relaxing, natural adventures after theme parks, Orlando has plenty of outdoorsy spots to visit.
 These options offer ways to enjoy the scenery, view flora and fauna, and get active in the wilderness.